ML-Bioinfo-CEITEC/genomic_benchmarks/README.md

   info("human_nontata_promoters")
 ```

-Getting TenforFlow Dataset for the benchmark is straightforward:
+Getting TensorFlow Dataset for the benchmark is straightforward:

 ```python
   from pathlib import Path